sudocode1/cdn/README.md

-# Definity CDN
+# CDN
-This is our internal CDN.
+This is my CDN.
+Previously owned under DefinityTeam/cdn.